felipedev418/angular_dropbox_using/README.md

 We use OAuth 2 flow and Dropbox take care of all user verification process. ([View more about Dropbox verification process here](https://www.dropbox.com/developers/reference/oauth-guide))

 ### How about your personal information
 We do NOT read, save or collect your personal information and files on Dropbox.
-NOTHING ALL!
+NOTHING ALL and you are safe!

 ### Who we are
 We are a group and we learn about Angular as well as Dropbox API through this project.
 We would like to share knowledge for everyone else who wants to learn about front-end development.